 If you are already in work, it can give you an improved work life balance, increased job satisfaction and help you be more productive in your role.
 It can also help you to better manage any caring responsibilities you may have.

-If the jobs you’re applying for don’t have flexible working as part of the job description, you’re legally allowed to make an application for flexible working when you have worked for an employer for 26 weeks or more.
-All employees have the right to request flexible working, including if you’re a parent, carer or returning from maternity leave.
+If the jobs you’re applying for don’t have flexible working as part of the job description, you have the right to make a request for flexible working when you’ve worked for your employer for 26 weeks or more.
+Some employers will allow you to make a request before this, so check your workplace’s policy.

 You must put your request in writing, and your employer should talk to you before making a decision.
 You need to say that you’re making a ‘statutory flexible working request’ and should also include:

 - when you’d like the change to start